-The funders variable is initiated as a mapping where the key is a number, and the value is a struct representing the contribution of each participant.
-This struct contains each participant's public address and their respective value contributed to the fund.
-The key corresponding to each struct in the mapping will be represented by the variable nextFunderIndex which is incremented with each additional contributing participant.
-Variables initialized with the int128 type without an explicit value, such as nextFunderIndex, defaults to 0.
+The funders variable is initiated as a mapping where the key is an address, and the value is a number representing the contribution of each participant.
 The beneficiary will be the final receiver of the funds once the crowdfunding period is over-as determined by the deadline and timelimit variables.
-The goal variable is the target total contribution of all participants. refundIndex is a variable for bookkeeping purposes in order to avoid gas limit issues in the scenario of a refund.
+The goal variable is the target total contribution of all participants.

 '''

+Setup global variables

-17 @external
+@external

-18 def init(beneficiary: address, goal: uint256, timelimit: uint256):
+def init(beneficiary: address, goal: uint256, timelimit: uint256):

-19 self.beneficiary = beneficiary
+self.beneficiary = beneficiary

-20 self.deadline = block.timestamp + timelimit
+self.deadline = block.timestamp + timelimit

-21 self.timelimit = timelimit
+self.timelimit = timelimit

-22 self.goal = goal
+self.goal = goal

 '''